Jardelvorpagel/app-store-components/docs/SpecificationList.md

 ## Description

-`SpeficicationList` is a App Store Component that display the product specifications in a list format.
+`SpeficicationList` is an App Store Component that displays the product specifications in a list format.

 ## Table of Contents
 - [Usage](#usage)